Nonequilibrium Dynamics of Gating-Induced Resistance Transition in Charge Density Wave Insulators

-A charge density wave (CDW) state~\cite{gruner88,thorne96,balandin21} is another many-body state that attracts enormous attention due to their potential electronic and optoelectronic applications.
-A CDW phase is a macroscopic quantum state consisting of a periodic modulation of the electronic charge density accompanied by a periodic structural distortion.
-Early interests in CDW focused on the sliding phase of the quasi-one-dimensional incommensurate states with nonlinear conductivity at low applied voltage~\cite{thorne96}.
-Other novel properties include giant dielectric response, multi-stable conducting states, and proximity to unusual superconductivity.
-The interest in CDW is rekindled in recently years due to the advent of quasi-2D van der Waals materials, where CDW phases can manifest themselves at room temperatures and above~\cite{hellmann12,porer14,stojchevska14,yu15,samnakay15,xi15,vaskivskyi15,vogelgesang18,cho16}.
-Moreover, as these CDW phases can be readily manipulated by temperature, strain, bias voltage, and other stimuli, these quasi-2D CDW materials are emerging as a new paradigm for multifunctional devices.
+Charge-density-wave (CDW) systems~\cite{gruner88,thorne96,balandin21} represent another class of correlated many-body states that has attracted substantial interest owing to their rich physical properties and potential electronic and optoelectronic applications.
+A CDW phase is a macroscopic quantum state characterized by a periodic modulation of the electronic charge density accompanied by a commensurate lattice distortion.
+Early studies of CDW materials focused primarily on the sliding dynamics of quasi-one-dimensional incommensurate states, which exhibit nonlinear conductivity under low applied electric fields~\cite{thorne96}.
+Subsequent work has uncovered a variety of additional phenomena, including giant dielectric responses, multistable conductive states, and proximity to unconventional superconductivity.
+Interest in CDW physics has been revitalized in recent years by the discovery of quasi-two-dimensional van der Waals materials, in which CDW order can persist up to and beyond room temperature~\cite{hellmann12,porer14,stojchevska14,yu15,samnakay15,xi15,vaskivskyi15,vogelgesang18,cho16}.
+Owing to their sensitivity to external stimuli such as temperature, strain, and applied bias, these quasi-two-dimensional CDW materials have emerged as a promising platform for multifunctional device applications.